sburnett/bismark-release-manager/README.md

 Suppose you discover a bug `bismark-mgmt` and want to fix it.
 Because `bismark-mgmt` is a builtin package, you can upgrade it using `brm upgrade`.

-First, build a new ipk file to fix the problem, making sure to bump the revision and/or version number.
-For example, the `djelibeybi` release might have version `HEAD-20` of `bismark-mgmt` and your fix could have version `HEAD-21`.
+First, build a new ipk file to fix the problem, making sure to increase the revision and/or version number.
+For example, the *djelibeybi* release might ship with version `HEAD-20` of `bismark-mgmt` and your fix could have version `HEAD-21`.

 Next, import the upgraded package using `brm packages import`: